ramirocabral/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 ### Option

 #### RDS Custom for Oracle
-- alllows customisation to host and os
+- allows customization to host and os

 ## Maintenance
 - maintenence causes downtime even if the db is multi AZ